 Here are my top three hikes for families that I’m sure you’ll love.
 Each has beautiful views, interactive elements, play equipment, easy trails, and great picnic areas.
+They are all close enough to Zurich for a day trip by car or train.
 Just pick a nice day and try it.

 Don’t hold out for the Matterhorn.
 There are so many mountains and so many spectacular vistas in Switzerland, that you don’t have to go far or spend much to get a fantastic authentic Swiss alp experience.

 Lucky for you, we’ve already done a lot of research on family-friendly hikes.
 We’ve done dozens hikes in Switzerland, with many successes and some fails.
 I write up all the details here so you can maximize the fun and minimize the frustration.